-The hooded seal, along with harp and ringed seals, is an ice-breeding seal, meaning that females haul out on ice floes to give birth.
-Seals give birth (called “whelping”) in the same general areas (“whelping grounds”) each year, but the exact location depends on ice conditions.
-For the Northwest Atlantic population, there are three whelping grounds: the “Front”, off the coasts of Labrador and north of Newfoundland; the Gulf of St Lawrence, near the Magdalene Islands; and Davis Strait, between Canada and Greenland at about 64° N. For the Greenland Sea population, whelping takes place near Jan Mayen island or farther west towards Greenland (the “West Ice”), depending on ice conditions (Lavigne and Kovacs 1988).
-Whelping takes place in the latter half of March is highly synchronized within whelping grounds, with all pups being born within a few days of one another (Sergeant 1976).
+The hooded seal (along with harp and ringed seals) is an ice-breeding seal, meaning that females haul out on ice floes to give birth.
+Seals give birth (called “whelping”) in the same general areas (“whelping grounds”) each year, although the exact location will depend on ice conditions.
+For the Northwest Atlantic population, there are three whelping grounds: the “Front” (off the coasts of Labrador and north of Newfoundland); the Gulf of St Lawrence (near the Magdalene Islands); and Davis Strait (between Canada and Greenland at about 64° N).
+For the Greenland Sea population, whelping takes place near Jan Mayen island or farther west towards Greenland (the “West Ice”), depending on ice conditions (Lavigne and Kovacs 1988).
+Whelping takes place in the latter half of March and is highly synchronized within whelping grounds.
+All pups are born within a few days of one another (Sergeant 1976).

 While they are nursing their pups, females are frequently surrounded by one to several males, who compete with one another to mate with the female.
-This competition consists mainly of display, with males repeatedly inflating their bi-lobed “hoods” and nasal septums, but also often involves fighting which may result in injury (Kovacs 1992).
-Mating occurs in the water immediately after the pup is weaned, and one male may mate successively with several females (polygamy) (Kovacs 2016).
+This competition consists mainly of display, with males repeatedly inflating their bi-lobed “hoods” and nasal septums.
+Competition can, however, involve fighting if males are evenly matched and this may result in injury (Kovacs 1992).
+Mating occurs in the water immediately after the pup is weaned and one male may mate successively with several females (Kovacs 2016).
 As with all seals, hooded seals have “delayed implantation” (obligate embryonic diapause), in which the fertilized egg remains dormant and does not attach to the uterus for about four months after fertilization.
 As a result, the females remain pregnant for a full year before giving birth.

 Watch a video of males displaying (inflating their hoods and noses) and competing for females